 Furnace Creek in Death Valley National Park

 Furnace Creek was originally a mining settlement known as Greenland Ranch.
 Today it is the tourism hub of the magnificent Death Valley National Park.
-The National Park Service and concessionaires maintain a beautiful and sprawling complex here of hotels, golf course, campgrounds, visitor center, shops, swimming pool, playgrounds, and a single-runway, civil aviation airport.
-The Park covers 3,000 square miles of southeastern Inyo County and the lowest point on the North American continent is just 15-miles south of Furnace Creek.
+The National Park Service and concessionaires maintain a beautiful and sprawling complex here of hotels, a golf course, campgrounds, a visitor center, shops, a swimming pool, playgrounds, and a single-runway, civil aviation airport.
+The Park covers 3,000 square miles of southeastern Inyo County and the lowest point on the North American continent is just 15 miles south of Furnace Creek.
 It is known as Badwater Basin and sits at 282 feet below sea level.
 The summer heat is intense and the salty water is undrinkable, and yet it is home to an amazing number of tiny plants, animals, and aquatic insects.

 A perfect starting point for this memorable experience is the Eastern Sierra Visitor Center just south of Lone Pine at the intersection of US-395 and CA-136.
 There’s a wonderful view of the highest summit in the contiguous United States, Mt.
 Whitney, rising to 14,505 feet.
 This is a gateway to the lowest point in the United States, Badwater Basin in Death Valley.
 These two points are just 84.6 miles apart in distance, yet worlds apart in climate, ecology and character.
-The drive to Furnace Creek from here is 103-miles and can be done in 1-hour 48-minutes but take your time and see all the spectacular sights along the way.
+The drive to Furnace Creek from here is 103 miles and can be done in 1-hour and 48-minutes but take your time and see all the spectacular sights along the way.

 Rest & Relaxation